Sheffield Manor Lodge: Description

 The remains of Sheffield Manor Lodge include parts of the kitchens, long gallery, and the Grade II* listed Turret House (also called "Queen Mary's Tower"), which contains fine sixteenth-century ceilings.
+Writing in the 17th century, William Dugdale noted that the heraldic decoration in the long gallery dating from around 1525 included the arms of Henry VIII and Catherine of Aragon, and the George Talbot, 4th Earl of Shrewsbury's second wife Elizabeth Walden.

-Some evidence points to the Turret House being built by 1574, when the Earl of Shrewsbury's accounts record payments for masonry work on the "Tyrret" at Sheffield Manor.
+Some evidence points to the Turret House being built by 1574, when George Talbot, 6th Earl of Shrewsbury's accounts record payments for masonry work on the "Tyrret" at Sheffield Manor.
 It has three storeys of two rooms.
 The stair at one corner rises above the building onto the roof.
 This seems to have been designed as a viewing platform and is comparable with the "Hunting Tower" at Chatsworth House.

+On 5 August 1577, the Earl of Shrewsbury wrote to William Cecil (who was at Buxton for his health).
+In a postscript he mentioned that he was sending him a "platt" (plan) of the front or facade of a lodge that he was building.
+This may have been a drawing for the lodge at Sheffield, or a similar building.